Broadcast Television Spectrum Incentive Auction NPRM

 - No wireless microphone or IEM users are allowed (since June 12, 2010) to operate in the range between 698 and 806 MHz in the US.

 - New, mobile "Super WiFi" devices are now allowed to share the broadcast RF spectrum (470 - 698 MHz) with TV broadcasts and wireless microphones.
-These "White Space Devices" or WSDs will be available both as personal/portable devices (100mW maximum power depending on proximity to TV broadcasting channels), as well as for fixed installation (4W maximum power).
+These "White Space Devices" or WSDs will be available both as personal/portable devices (40 mW to 100mW maximum power depending on proximity to TV broadcasting channels), as well as for fixed installation (4W maximum power).
 Personal/portable devices however will not be allowed to operate below TV 21, thus in many cities the spectrum between 470 – 511 MHz will be a relatively good place to operate wireless microphones.
 Lectrosonics blocks 470 (470.1-495.6) and 19 (486.4-511.9) are in this frequency band.
 Currently we have received very few (5 as of February, 2014) reports of interference from WSDs.

 - That said, many major metro areas have public safety channels within this part of the spectrum.
 For instance, Los Angeles has TV 14 (470-476), 16 (482-488) and 20 (506-512) as public safety channels.
 When using blocks 470 and 19, it will be important to avoid frequencies that fall within the public safety channels if they may be used in your locality.

-- Additionally, according to the new rules, fixed (4W) TVBD devices may not operate in a channel adjacent to a broadcast TV station, so that will afford an additional level of protection for wireless microphones, especially in large urban centers.
+- Additionally, according to the new rules, fixed (4W) WSDs may not operate in a channel adjacent to a broadcast TV station, so that will afford an additional level of protection for wireless microphones, especially in large urban centers.
 For example, if there is a licensed TV station on channel 25, fixed devices would not be able to operate on channels 24, or 26 (the adjacent channels).
-Or in LA, where TV channels 28, 31, 34, and 36, are in operation, fixed TVBD's would not be able to operate at all between channels 27-39 leaving channels 29, 30, 32, 33, 35, and 38 clear of these high powered TVBD devices.
+Or in LA, where TV channels 28, 31, 34, and 36, are in operation, fixed TVBD's would not be able to operate at all between channels 27-39 leaving channels 29, 30, 32, 33, 35, and 38 clear of these high powered WSDs.
 (It gets rather complicated in detail, but it may be possible that personal portable devices could operate there in those channels, but only if they include a GPS and a means of consulting the protected channels database, as well as limiting their power to only 40mW.).

 - As for the "unprotected" portions of the spectrum, please keep in mind that due to the nature of the signals from the new broadband WSDs (digital modulation spread over 6 MHz) and the amount of power allowed - 100 mW for portable devices (only 40mW if operating in a channel adjacent to an occupied TV channel), and 4 W for fixed devices - that these signals will often appear as low-level noise in the spectrum.
 In addition, TV bands devices must use transmit power control to operate with the minimum power necessary for reliable communications and will therefore often operate at power levels below 40 mW.
 In the vast majority of cases where your wireless microphones are close to your antennas/receivers (such as on a stage) these new broadband signals will probably not cause a lot of problems.
 If, however, you are routinely running your wireless mics out at the limits of their range, you may indeed have issues due to the new competing signals.